 These agreements stipulate the terms of how assets are to be divided between a couple.
 The court cannot overrule the terms unless exceptional circumstances are involved.

-You must have solicitors involved to do this type of agreement, and you can read more about Binding Financial Agreements here.
+You must have solicitors involved to do this type of agreement.

 Consent orders are a very common way for couples finalising their financial affairs.

 This one’s perhaps the most complicated.
 Couples only go down this road when they are unable to come to the same page on how assets should be divided.

 In case of litigation, the family court decides how the assets and liabilities are to be split.